matabgaryan/matabgaryan/README.md

 ## Software Engineer

 Welcome to my GitHub profile!
-I'm a software engineer with a passion for creating high-quality web/mobile applications.
-With 5+ years of industry experience, I've worked on a wide range of projects and acquired expertise in front-end/mobile/backend development, UI/UX design, and performance optimization.
+I'm a software engineer with a passion for creating high-quality web/mobile applications.I've worked on a wide range of projects and acquired expertise in front-end/mobile/backend development, UI/UX design, and performance optimization.
 I thrive in collaborative environments and enjoy tackling complex challenges.

 ## 🔧 Tech Stack